maurice-schleussinger/awesome-open-science/README.md

 ### Find Open Science Content
 * [Directory of Open Access Journals](https://doaj.org/) - DOAJ is a community-curated online directory that indexes and provides access to high quality, open access, peer-reviewed journals.
 Over 3 mio. articles from over 11 000 journals.
-* [Registry of Research Data Repositories](https://www.re3data.org/) - By offering detailed information on more than 2,000 research data repositories, re3data has become the most comprehensive source of reference for research data infrastructures globally.
+* [Registry of Research Data Repositories](https://www.re3data.org/) - By offering detailed information on more than 2,000 research data repositories, Re3data has become the most comprehensive source of reference for research data infrastructures globally.
+* [B2Find (EOSC)](http://b2find.eudat.eu/) - Search over 690,000 datasets from European research as well as external datasets.

 ## Events